-BA THEOLOGY & BA MINISTERIAL STUDIES
+BA THEOLOGY, BA MINISTERIAL STUDIES, AND BA GUIDANCE & COUNSELLING

-1. OUALIFICATIONS FOR ADMISSION
+1. QUALIFICATIONS FOR ADMISSION

-The following candidates may also be admitted to the degree programme of the BA Theology or the BA Ministerial Studies:
+The following candidates may also be admitted to the degree programme of the BA Theology, BA Ministerial Studies or the BA Guidance & Counselling:

-- (i) Candidates who qualify for admission on the basis of the Regulation Governing Matriculation, who successfully complete two (2) preliminary semesters of study (as set out in regulation below), and who receive the recommendation of the Academic Boards of the respective Theological Colleges. - (ii) Candidates who are holders of the Licentiate in Theology of the UWI upon the recommendation of the Academic Board of the Affiliated Theological College. - (iii) Candidates who qualify for admission at lower level to the BA Theology programme or the BA Ministerial Studies programme must register as part-time students and will be required to spread the Level I University Programme over four semesters. - (iv) Such candidates shall be required to take 15 credits in the first year of registration, which should include 6 credits of foundation courses and 9 credits of Theology courses.
-In second year of registration they may take up 18 credits of Theology courses. - (v) Candidates who are admitted under regulation 3(iii) of the Regulation Governing Matriculation shall be required to complete successfully, in a maximum of two semesters, 18 credits of Level I courses before being admitted to the BA (Theology) or BA (Ministerial Studies) programme.
+- (i) Candidates who qualify for admission on the basis of the Regulation Governing Matriculation, who successfully complete two (2) preliminary semesters of study (as set out in regulation below), and who receive the recommendation of the Academic Boards of the respective College or Theological College. - (ii) Candidates who are holders of the Licentiate in Theology of the UWI upon the recommendation of the Academic Board of the Affiliated College or Theological College. - (iii) Candidates who qualify for admission at lower level to the BA Theology programme, the BA Ministerial Studies programme or the BA Guidance & Counselling programme must register as part-time students and will be required to spread the Level I University Programme over four semesters. - (iv) Such candidates shall be required to take 15 credits in the first year of registration, which should include 6 credits of foundation courses and 9 credits of Theology courses.
+In second year of registration they may take up 18 credits of Theology courses. - (v) Candidates who are admitted under regulation 3(iii) of the Regulation Governing Matriculation shall be required to complete successfully, in a maximum of two semesters, 18 credits of Level I courses before being admitted to the BA Theology, BA Ministerial Studies or BA Guidance & Counselling programme.
 Such candidates shall normally register for 9 credits in each semester and may not register for more than 12 credits in either semester.